 Airborne particles are often called environmental allergens.

-Some examples of airborne particles that can cause allergies in people include animal dander i.e. flakes of dried scaly skin, and dried saliva from your pets and dust mites that live inside your home.
+Some examples of airborne particles that can cause allergies in people include animal dander; such as flakes of dried scaly skin, dried saliva from your pets and dust mites that live inside your home.

-One of the most widespread and troublesome chemicals that can contribute to airborne allergies is formaldehyde, which is found in household structural items including carpets, insulation, particleboard and plaster.
+One of the most widespread and troublesome chemicals that can contribute to airborne allergies is formaldehyde.
+Formaldehyde is commonly found in household structural items including carpets, insulation, particleboard and plaster.

 Good ventilation will help prevent airborne allergens from settling into your carpet and furniture.
-Use a good air filter, a ceiling fan (which effectively draws in and traps dust and other airborne particles) and daily vacuuming to make it easier to breathe in your living quarters.
+Use a good air filter, a ceiling fan (which effectively draws in and traps dust and other airborne particles) and vacuum daily to make it easier to breathe in your living quarters.
 Also, allow the air to circulate freely throughout your home by keeping the windows and doors open often.

-Reduce the amount of time they spend indoors during allergy season, and bathe dogs twice a week if possible.
-If you are prone to allergies and your pets tend to malt often, it's best to reduce their time in your sleeping quarters and to keep them off your furniture as much as possible.
+Reduce the amount of time they spend indoors if you are particularly susceptible to allergies and bathe your dog regularly.
+If you are prone to hay fever or allergies and your pets tend to malt often, it's best to reduce their time in your bedroom and to keep them off your furniture as much as you can.

-Yes, it can be difficult to retrain our beloved furry friends, but it's a helpful factor to reduce your susceptibility to reactions.
+Yes, it can be difficult to retrain our beloved furry friends, but it's a helpful factor to reduce your susceptibility to these types of pesky reactions.

 It might be off-putting at first, but a nasal rinse is one of the most powerful natural allergy relief remedies.
-This simple procedure can work wonders to flush allergens when you’re in the height of hayfever and allergy season.
+It is a simple protocol that can work wonders to flush allergens when you’re in the height of hay fever or allergy season.

 3. Use Heat and Steam

-Just like when you have a cold, a hot shower, hot baths featuring epsom salts, traditional or infrared saunas and steam room sessions, can each work wonders in relieving respiratory inflammation, clearing the airways and help extract any mucus.
+Just like when you have a cold or flu, a hot shower, hot baths featuring epsom salts, traditional or infrared saunas and steam room sessions, can each work wonders in relieving respiratory inflammation, clearing the airways and extracting any mucus.
 This will help you feel less stuffy and miserable.

-Showers also help remove any pollen from your body that attach while you were outdoors, so if you were doing an outdoor activity for any length of time, a shower as soon as you get home can help prevent pollen buildup in your home.
+Hot showers also help remove any pollen from your body that can attach whilst outdoors, so if you're doing lots of outdoor activity for any length of time, a shower as soon as you get home can help prevent pollen buildup in your home environment.

 Additionally, avoid dampness and keep towels and sheets fresh and dry, whilst bathrooms should be well ventilated with a dehumidifier if necessary.